UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 Flask contains a development web server, and if you start Ricgraph Explorer by typing *ricgraph_explorer.py*, it will be started using that development web server.
-As this development web server is sufficient for development and demoing, it is certainly *not* sufficient for exposing Ricgraph data to the outside world (that is, to users outside of your own virtual machine).
+As this development web server is sufficient for development and demoing, it is certainly *not* sufficient for exposing Ricgraph data to the outside world (that is, to users outside your own virtual machine).

 For this, you will need a web server and a WSGI environment.
 This section describes how to do that with Apache and WSGI.